ObsidianXVI/The-Hyperion-Project/research/knowledge/ontologies/ontologies.md

 ## Representation
 *What information do we want to represent?*

+Let's take the field of Networks as an example and say we want to make API calls to HTTP endpoints.
+When even talking about HTTP requests and all that, what do we even mean when we say "I know how to implement networking features in the system"?
+Perhaps any of the following:
+- Knowing how to create and send HTTP requests (procedural knowledge)
+    - using language libraries (explicit knowledge)
+- Knowing how to parse the response (procedural knowledge)
+- Knowing how to handle HTTP errors (implicit knowledge)
+- Knowing how the different parameters affect the resource's features (declarative knowledge)

 *How will this information be stored?*

+The first thing that comes to mind when "data storage" is mentioned is obviously databases.
+But using only databases, in my opinion, might not be efficient for the task, since the AS will have to perform large queries every other second.
+Instead some knowledge should be stored in a database, which the AS can reference to aid its decision-making, while the rest is stored within the AS, as native code.

+Let us put aside the "native knowledge" (so to speak) for now, and focus on the knowledge stored on the "imported knowledge" (stored in the database).
+We need to come up with the schema for four different types of knowledge (this will be done further down in the section titled [Knowledge Schemas](#knowledge-schemas)):
+- implicit
+- explicit
+- procedural
+- declarative

 *How will the information integrate with the AS?*

+Stored as a separate repository, the ontological information can be looked up by Intelligence by filtering through meta information.
+An AS would then be able to handle reification of the knowledge through Mutability.

 ## Manipulation
 *How will the information be updated by different sources?*

+The ontologies can be updated by the AS, but changes will remain local, and will be overwritten next time the ontology is fetched from the Autonomic Knowledge Registry (AKR).
+Local changes can help finetune the ontology for the current use case.

 # Developments In The Field